 In my case, using LinkedIn publisher, I have picked up over 1000 followers, and my articles have been read more than 50k times.

-So let's say you have several product managers, marketers, sales leaders and you all published one article per month.
+So let's say you have several product managers, marketers, and sales leaders and you all published one article per month.
 This is free visibility and brand building and can also be used under your company page.
 They are providing you with additional content.

 I know what you're saying, so when are we going to talk about LinkedIn Advertising??